-VOL (Volume): Turn this knob to increase or to decrease volume.
+VOL (Volume): Turn this knob to increase or to decrease the volume.

 RCL (Recall): Press this knob to switch the display between the radio station frequency and the time.
-Time display is available with the ignition turned off.
+When the ignition is off, press this knob to display the time.